MatthewCaseres/AWS-Notes/source/EBS.md

 The main instance types are:

-- Solid state drives (SSD) — Optimized for transactional workloads involving frequent read/write operations with small I/O size, where the dominant performance attribute is IOPS.
+- **Solid state drives (SSD)** — Optimized for transactional workloads involving frequent read/write operations with small I/O size, where the dominant performance attribute is IOPS.
 The two types of SSD backed volumes are:
   - **General Purpose SSD** (**gp2** and **gp3**): a balance of price and performance.
 We recommend these volumes for most workloads.
-  - **Provisioned IOPS SSD** (**io1** and **io2**) - Provides high performance for mission-critical, low-latency, or high-throughput workloads.
+  - **Provisioned IOPS SSD** (**io1** and **io2**): Provides high performance for mission-critical, low-latency, or high-throughput workloads.
     - Amazon EBS Multi-Attach enables you to attach a single Provisioned IOPS SSD (io1 or io2) volume to multiple instances that are in the same Availability Zone.
     - Multi-attach only works for Nitro-enabled instances and io1 or io2.
 Nitro is providing some sort of hardware support.
 Up to 16 instances.
     - EBS Block Express is the next generation of Amazon EBS storage server architecture.
 It has been built for the purpose of meeting the performance requirements of the most demanding I/O intensive applications that run on Nitro-based Amazon EC2 instances. io2 Block Express volumes are suited for workloads that benefit from a single volume that provides sub-millisecond latency, and supports higher IOPS, higher throughput, and larger capacity than io2 volumes.